Techumseh/Rhyme-line/README.md

-Allow user to select artist album track and listen to sample Allow user to follow link to music store to purchase/add music to playlist artist/song recommendations based on mood/time of day/ etc- add ability to create account add Apple Music and Spotify
+Allow user to select artist album track and listen to sample Allow user to follow link to music store to purchase/add music to playlist artist/song recommendations based on mood/time of day/ etc- add ability to create account
-Add ability to add friends
-add timeline of user likes and shared

 Use local storage to save user favorites
 Project Schedule
 This schedule will be used to keep track of your progress throughout the week and align with our expectations.